United States racial unrest (2020–2023): Tyre Nichols protests, January–February 2023

 Several major cities in the United States prepared for potential unrest ahead of the scheduled January 27, 2023, official release of video that captured the arrest and police beating of Tyre Nichols in Memphis, Tennessee, on January 7, 2023.
 Nichols died three days later, and five Memphis Police Department officers have been fired and face murder and other criminal charges.
 President Joe Biden joined Nichols' family in calling for peaceful protests.
 Several protests at police department facilities in the United States were planned ahead of the bodycam footage and video release to the public.
 Several state and local governments prepared security measures, such as the Georgia National Guard that was mobilized proactively.

+Eddie Irizarry protests, September 2023

+On September 26, 2023, peaceful protests were held in Philadelphia, PA after a city judge dismissed murder charges against former Philadelphia Police Department Officer Mark Dial; Dial had shot and killed 27-year-old Eddie Irizarry during a traffic stop in August 2023.
+Later in the evening, looting broke out across the city, leaving multiple stores in Center City, North Philadelphia, and West Philadelphia ransacked.
+Interim Philadelphia Police Commissioner John Stanford said the looting was unrelated to the earlier peaceful protests and characterized the looters as "...a bunch of criminal opportunists take advantage of a situation to make an attempt to destroy our city."